 - Instant yeast came out in the 70s.

 - The instructions state to dissolve the yeast in water, which is necessary for active dry yeast.

 Flour – Regarding the flour, I suppose you could try subbing some whole wheat flour or bread flour in for the unbleached white flour.
 We prefer the flavor and texture of unbleached white flour.

 Mixer – If you have a stand mixer fitted with a dough hook, you don’t have to knead by hand.
 Or go for it by hand a get a mini-workout.

 This is an enriched bread/roll recipe, which means it is a heavy dough and contains butter/lard, eggs, and/or sugar.
 This results in a slightly wetter dough.

 Once you’ve added the necessary flour and kneaded your bread dough, you can cover the bowl with plastic wrap or a moist towel and let it rise.

 After your first rise, your dough should look like this…

-Since it is heavier, it requires more time for rising (I generally allow double time).
-If you rush it and don’t let these rolls rise enough, they will not be as airy or chewy.
+Since it is heavier, it requires more time for rising (I generally allow double the time from what you’d normally find in an unenriched dough).
+If you rush it and don’t let these rolls rise enough, they will not be as airy or light.